 This item asks about your systems for managing workforce performance and developing your workforce members to enable and encourage all of them to contribute effectively and to the best of their ability.
 These systems are intended to foster high performance, to address your core competencies, and to help accomplish your action plans and ensure your organization’s success now and in the future.

 High performance.
 The focus of this item is on a workforce capable of achieving high performance.
-Understanding the characteristics of high-performance work environments, in which people do their utmost for their customers’ benefit and the organization’s success, is key to understanding and building an engaged workforce.
-High performance is characterized by flexibility, innovation, empowerment and personal accountability, knowledge and skill sharing, good communication and information flow, alignment with organizational objectives, customer focus, and rapid response to changing organizational needs and health care marketplace requirements.
+Understanding the characteristics of high-performance work environments, in which people do their utmost for their patients and other customers’ benefit and the organization’s success, is key to understanding and building an engaged workforce.
+High performance is characterized by flexibility, innovation, empowerment and personal/team accountability, knowledge and skill sharing, good communication and information flow, alignment with organizational objectives, patient and customer focus, and rapid response to changing organizational needs and health care marketplace requirements.

 Workforce engagement and performance.
 Many studies have shown that high levels of workforce engagement have a significant, positive impact on organizational performance.
 Research has indicated that engagement is characterized by performing meaningful work; having clear organizational direction and accountability for performance; and having a safe, trusting, effective, and cooperative work environment.
 In many organizations, employees and volunteers are drawn to and derive meaning from their work because it is aligned with their personal values.
 In health care organizations, workforce engagement also depends on building and sustaining relationships between administrative/operational leaders and independent practitioners.